 The South Atlantic Council adopted the ACCSP Bycatch Module as the basis for the FMP's SBRMs and further clarified the SBRMs through Amendment 15B to the FMP.
-The ACCSP the necessary information to quantify all bycatch effects on the fishery.
+The ACCSP Bycatch Module has not been fully funded.
+In the absence of fully funding the module, the SBRM specified in Amendment 15B requires the use of a variety of sources to assess and monitor bycatch, including observer coverage on vessels, paper logbooks, electronic logbook, video monitoring, MRFSS (now MRIP/FES), state cooperation, and grant funded projects.
+The outlined methods would provide some of the necessary information to quantify all bycatch effects on the fishery.
 Electronic reporting is now in place for the federally permitted for-hire sector and the South Atlantic Council plans to develop an amendment that if implemented would require electronic logbooks for the commercial sector.
 These new technologies could improve timeliness of bycatch reporting.